ianselley/product-manager/README.md

 # product-manager

-Desktop app to keep track of the products you buy
+Desktop app to keep track of the products you have in stock